University of London: The federal model elsewhere

 In 1850, Queen's University of Ireland was created as a federal university to provide degrees for students from the colleges established at Belfast, Cork and Galway.
 This was succeeded in 1879 by the Royal University of Ireland, an examining university along the model of the University of London, which was in turn succeeded by the federal National University of Ireland in 1908.
-When the University of New Zealand was constituted in 1874, it was a federal university modelled on the University of London, functioning principally as an examining body.
-University of the Cape of Good Hope, when it was constituted in 1875 and authorised to be responsible for examinations throughout South Africa.
+When the University of New Zealand was constituted in 1874, it was a federal university modelled on the University of London, functioning principally as an examining body, as was the University of the Cape of Good Hope when it was constituted in 1875 and authorised to be responsible for examinations throughout South Africa.
 In Canada, similar structures were adopted, but on a regional basis.
 The University of Toronto acted as an examining and degree awarding body for the province of Ontario from 1853 to 1887, by utilising an operating model based on that of University of London.

 In India, to satisfy the urge for higher education and learning, three universities were set up at three presidency towns in 1857 on the model of University of London as affiliating universities, viz., University of Calcutta, University of Mumbai and University of Madras.

 The University of Wales was established in 1893 on a federal model incorporating (originally) colleges in Aberystwyth, Bangor and Cardiff.
 A decision to dissolve the University of Wales was made in 2017.